 Because of all the “dating rules” we see out there, it’s becoming harder and harder to know how to act on a first date.
 Instead of actually enjoying each other, we’re focused on obeying the rules.

 The clear answer is yes.
 You should.
 It can’t hurt, especially on a first date.
 Here’s why adopting this modern dating rule should be common practice amongst new potential couples everywhere.
 [Read: Where to go on a first date – the 22 best and worst dating spots ever]

-#1 It gets rid of the awkwardness.
-You go into a date dreading the moment when the bill comes.
+You go on a date dreading the moment when the bill comes.
 It’s weird, uncomfortable, and the last thing you should be thinking about when you’re getting to know someone who could potentially be the one you spend your life with.

 Being able to put that issue to rest ASAP will help you relax and actually enjoy your time with them.
 You also won’t have to worry about what to order and feel bad about getting something expensive since you’re paying for yourself.
 [Read: 8 easy ways to avoid awkward silences on dates]